AllianceSoftware/django-allianceutils/README.md

 * An extension to S3BotoStorage that specifies a prefix for static files.
 * Allows you to put static files and media files in S3 without worrying about clobbering each other.
+* Note that if using on Heroku this doesn't play nice with pipelines so you probably don't want to use it
 * Configuration

 ```python